joergkrause/nyaf/README.md

 # Next

 Look out for 'nyaf-forms' (forms validation) and 'nyaf-store' (flux store).
 Simple but powerful!
+Available mid of 2019.